OUR

 S&R spotlight: We have local growing agreements in place at our Aberlour and Glenlivet distilleries, which means all the barley used at these sites is sourced from farms within a 15 mile (Aberlour) and 50 mile radius (The Glenlivet).
 Through these agreements we’re supporting trusted producers and keeping carbon emissions from transportation to a minimum.

-We focus on responsible production: making sure nothing we use goes to waste – and making the most of the materials we already have.
-We are cutting back our packaging – reducing the amount of glass and cardboard we use – removing single-use and virgin plastic from our marketing materials (so they’re all made from recycled sources) and making our sites more sustainable by buying renewable energy and installing measures such as electric heaters.
+We focus on responsible production: minimising waste and making the most of materials we already have.
+We are cutting back our packaging – reducing the amount of glass, cardboard and virgin plastic we use – and making our sites more sustainable by buying renewable electricity and installing measures such as electric heaters.

-We’re always striving to go further by looking for new innovations that will help us reduce, reuse and recycle more.
-For example, we’ve pioneered new technology – Mechanical Vapour Recompression – to boil our stills, which has significantly reduced our energy use.
-In using this ground-breaking technology, we are leading the way for other distillers, and as we implement more systems like this, we’ll share our knowledge so we can help the wider industry go greener.
+We look for opportunities to take this further by considering new innovations that will help us reduce, reuse and recycle more.
+For example, we’ve introduced new technology – Mechanical Vapour Recompression – to boil our stills, which has helped to reduce our energy use.
+This ground-breaking technology is helping us to lead the way for other distillers and, as we implement new systems like this, we’ll share our knowledge so we can help the wider industry make positive change.

 We care deeply about our people and that includes not only our teammates, but our suppliers and our neighbours too.
 This pillar is focussed on empowering our people, promoting a diverse and inclusive workplace – within Chivas Brothers and across our supply chain – supporting our communities and, ultimately, taking care of each other.